kristopherjohnson/kjchess/README.md

 Note: On macOS, XBoard and PolyGlot can be installed from [Homebrew](https://brew.sh) with `brew install xboard polyglot`.

-`kjchess-cli` may work with other UCI user interfaes, but its UCI implementation is very rudimentary and has only been tested with XBoard and PolyGlot and with Scid vs Mac.
+`kjchess-cli` may work with other UCI user interfaes, but its UCI implementation is very rudimentary and has only been tested with XBoard and PolyGlot, Scid vs Mac, and ChessX.